Steven M. Rothstein

 Doris Drummond, C.P.A., is the Chief Financial Officer for the Kennedy Library Foundation.
 Prior to joining the staff in January 1997, Doris worked at Clean Harbors in Braintree, where she held various positions including manager of financial reporting and analysis, and manager of corporate accounting.
 She was previously employed at Aldrich, Eastman & Waltch as a team accountant (1989-1990) and spent five years with the big six accounting firm of Coopers & Lybrand (1984-1989).
 Doris is a graduate of Providence College.

-Rachel Flor joined the Foundation staff in December 2006.
-In April 2007, she was named spokesperson for the John F. Kennedy Presidential Library and Museum and is responsible for promoting and publicizing new initiatives and programs through traditional and digital media.
-Previously, she worked in the Foundation's Development Department.
-Before joining the Foundation, she worked at the Robert F. Kennedy Memorial, where she directed the R.F.K.
+Rachel Flor joined the Foundation staff in December 2006 and has served in a variety of roles including in the development department and as head of communications, digital media, and marketing.
+As Deputy Director, Rachel is responsible for the Foundation’s overall program management, operations, project management, strategic communications, marketing, and outreach functions.
+She also oversees the Foundation’s public programs, the Profile in Courage Award and the New Frontier Awards, and serves as the liaison for Foundation and JFK Library partnership initiatives.
+Before joining the Foundation, Rachel worked at the Robert F. Kennedy Memorial, where she directed the R.F.K.
 Book and Journalism Awards program and the annual R.F.K.
 Memorial Golf Tournament.
 She holds a M.A. in Modern English Literature from University College London and a B.A. in English Literature from George Washington University.